yonasBSD/forgejo/docs/unsure-where-to-put/blog.md

+# 2024-03 UI-Work for sending like activities

+Put link to post here: https://domaindrivenarchitecture.org/

+Bild von repo-settings-ui

+Bild von architektur mit federation-host - fühlt sich gut an

+Erkenntniss: Activity only by human - request for comments: https://codeberg.org/forgejo/discussions/issues/143

+In case of interest find the current roadmap at: https://codeberg.org/forgejo/forgejo/pulls/1680

 # 2024-02 Considerations on Mapping and Architectural decisions

 This month we discussed how a federated Person should be mapped to a local FederatedUser representation.
 Having a reliable mapping will be very important to trace code- / issue- and other ownerships.